 How Difficult is the EBC Trek ?
 Here it is in photos.

-Part of the answer to how difficult the trail is about what you are walking on.
+Part of the answer to how difficult the EBC trek is, is about what you are walking on.
 This shows why you need to do step training.
 And hill training of course.

 Cobblestones inLukla, there are flat parts through villages in the lower part of the trail.